 B.M.
 Baylor University, M.M., D.M.
 Indiana University

-Dr. R. Kent Cook is Professor of Piano and Head of the Keyboard Department at Illinois Wesleyan University in Bloomington, Illinois.
-He is active as teacher, adjudicator and performer, and his performance schedule as soloist and chamber musician, having performed in venues throughout the United States and abroad.
-Regionally, he has appeared in Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin, while in Europe, he has performed in Austria, Bulgaria, the Czech Republic, England, France, Germany and Italy.
+R. Kent Cook is Professor of Piano and Head of the Keyboard Department at Illinois Wesleyan University in Bloomington, Illinois.
+He is active as teacher, adjudicator and performer, and his performance schedule as soloist and chamber musician has taken him throughout the United States.
+He has also appeared in many European venues with performances in Austria, Bulgaria, Czech Republic, France, Germany, England and Italy.

 Before joining the piano faculty at Illinois Wesleyan University in 1999, Dr. Cook served on music faculties at DePauw University, the Indiana University Piano Academy, and the Blue Lake Fine Arts Camp.
-He is currently active as an adjudicator and master teacher throughout the Midwest, and during the summer he teaches at the Illinois Chamber Music Festival.
-In 2009, he joined the faculty of the International Chamber Music Festival based in Kyustendil, Bulgaria.
+During the summer he teaches at the Illinois Chamber Music Festival and the International Chamber Music Festival, based in Kyustendil, Bulgaria.